 Of course, most people visiting Mount Hagen will come for its cultural show, it is massive and one of our favourite experience in our yearly tour.
 However, there are some more activities that can be done at any time of the year near Mont Hagen

 YPT can arrange a visit to a village near Mount Hagen where you can try the pig mumu or a feast consisting of local food as well as a pig slaughtered on the spot and cooked under hot rocks.
 There, you can also go for a trek to a waterfall and mingle with the locals.
 It is a highlight for every guest we bring, every time!

 It is also possible to go for a drive around Mount Hagen, from there, you can cross three other provinces within a day and drive through the jungle as well as go up the mountains to have a view of the whole region.

-Mount Hagen has multiple schools which we can also arrange visit to.
+Mount Hagen has multiple schools which we can also arrange a visit to.
 The kids are always eager to play with foreigners.

 Mount Hagen is renowned around the world for the quality of its coffee and has a number of coffee plantations, to which we can arrange visits.

-While the Mount Hagen Cultural Show is the big one, a host of smaller cultural shows happen around the same dates a short distance from Mount Hagen and it is possible to visit some of them, such as the Paikona Cultural show, which offer a smaller-scale and more up-close experience.
+While the Mount Hagen Cultural Show is the big one, a host of smaller cultural shows happen around the same dates a short distance from Mount Hagen and it is possible to visit some of them, such as the Paikona Cultural show, which offers a smaller-scale and more up-close experience.
 Our favourites, though, are the Cultural Day Activities organised in the surrounding schools.